Nautical mile

 A nautical mile is a unit of length used in air, marine, and space navigation, and for the definition of territorial waters.
 Historically, it was defined as the meridian arc length corresponding to one minute (1/60 of a degree) of latitude at the equator, so that Earth's polar circumference is very near to 21,600 nautical miles (that is 60 minutes × 360 degrees).
 Today the international nautical mile is defined as exactly 1852 m.
 The derived unit of speed is the knot, one nautical mile per hour.

-The nautical mile is not part of the International System of Units (SI), nor is it accepted for use with SI.
+The nautical mile is not part of the International System of Units (SI).
 However, it is still in common use globally in air, marine, and space contexts due to its correspondence with geographic coordinates.

 Unit symbol

 There is no single internationally agreed symbol, with several symbols in use.